Best Hardware Synthesizers for Beginners under $500

-Apart from the obvious difference of modules being keyless, you will find that both are very similar in terms of features and functionality.
-Both have their advantages and the right choice for you again depends on what your background is and how you plan to use your synth.
+Apart from modules being keyless, you will find that both are very similar in features and functionality.
+Both have their advantages, so it boils down to your production intent.

-If you decide to go down the modular synthesizer path, then do remember that you will also need a controller such as a keyboard or computer to manipulate the sounds.
+If you decide to go down the modular synthesizer path, you will also need a controller such as a keyboard or computer to manipulate the sounds.

 Type of Sound